QualiSystemsLab/colony-cli/README.md

                                         specific Blueprint historic version.
 If this parameter is used, the Branch parameter must also be specified.

-       -t, --timeout  <timeout>         Set how long(default is 30 (minutes)) will the CLI-tool wait before releasing the control back to shell prompt.
-The CLI-tool will release the control back in the following situation as follows:
+       -t, --timeout <minutes>          Set how long (default timeout is 30 minutes) to block and wait before releasing control back to shell prompt.
+If timeout is reached before the desired status the wait loop will be interrupted.
-                                        "wait_active" is not set:
-                                           * Remote and local are synced and no local uncommitted changes:
-                                            => Immediately once Sandbox creation has started
-                                           * Remote and local are not synced OR there are local uncommitted changes:
-                                            => Once sandbox status will safely allow to exit Or once timeout is reached "wait_active" is set:
-                                            => Once sandbox is in an active status or once timeout was reached
-                                            * Remote and local are not synced OR there are local uncommitted changes:
-                                                - Temp branch cleanup will happen once its safe.
+                                        If "wait_active" flag is not set and a temp branch is created for local changes, the CLI will block and wait until the sandbox Infrastructure and Artifacts are ready.
+Then the temp branch can be safely deleted and the wait loop will end.

-       -w, --wait_Active <timeout>      Set the timeout in minutes to wait for the sandbox to become active.
-If not set, the CLI will wait for a default timeout of 30 minutes until the sandbox is ready.
+                                        If "wait_active" flag is set, the CLI will block and wait until the sandbox is Active regardless if temp branch is created or not.

+       -w, --wait_active                Block shell prompt and wait for the sandbox to be Active (or deployment ended with an error) while the timeout is not reached.
+Default timeout is 30 minutes.
+                                        The default timeout can be changed using the "timeout" flag.
 ```

 ### Blueprint validation